 Jackie or Jack (Derren Nesbitt) is an ageing drag queen on the Brighton scene.
-His routine delivering a mixture of old fashioned one liners and lip sync musical numbers every night on stage.
-However, on finding out he has terminal cancer.
-Jackie befriends a new 21 year old drag performer, Faith (Jordan Stephens).
-With a friendship developing that offers hope and joy in the face of limited mortality.
+His routine delivering a mixture of old fashioned one-liners and lip-sync musical numbers every night on stage.
+However, on finding out, he has terminal cancer.
+Jackie befriends a new 21-year-old drag performer, Faith (Jordan Stephens).
+With a friendship developing that offers hope and joy in the face of a limited mortality.

 Tucked offers a deep and emotional core layered with humour and love.
 A film that is destined to become a modern classic of British LGBTQ cinema.